Jane-byte-der/diploma-AI-security-/README.md

 The application is available in real-time at:
 👉 **[https://diploma-ai-security.onrender.com](https://diploma-ai-security.onrender.com)**

-#### ✨ Functionality

-This tool fully implements the methodology described in Chapter 3 of the thesis, enabling users to:

-1.  **Upload data** — accepts CSV files with information security logs (structure matches Table 3.2 from the dissertation).
-2.  **Automatically build user profiles** — based on historical data, the system defines "normal" behavior for each employee (as in Table 3.4).
-3.  **Detect anomalies** — the algorithm analyzes uploaded events and finds deviations from typical behavior based on temporal, spatial, and intensity parameters.
-4.  **Visualize results** — users see summary statistics (total events, number of anomalies, anomaly percentage) and a detailed table of each suspicious event, including its type and severity level.
-5.  **Provide Human-in-the-loop feedback** — the interface allows analysts to manually verify each anomaly by selecting a verdict (incident, suspicious, false positive).
-This data is saved and can be used for future model retraining.
-6.  **Simulate attacks** — use the simulator panel to add synthetic anomalies and observe system response in real time

 ### 📸 Application Interface

 *Application interface after uploading and analyzing test data*